 Teaching fellow residents informally and formally as part of our academic half-day is an integral part of our program.
 Residents are also involved in teaching medical students on the wards and within the medical school core musculoskeletal and neurology blocks.

 Social / Resident Well-Being

 The residents have their own residents' room located in the Glenrose Rehabilitation Hospital, where each resident has his/her own desk, along with a well-furnished common area used for eating meals, lounging, and watching TV.
-There is also a kitchenette area.
-In the residents' room is our quite extensive Dr. L.A.
+There is also a kitchenette area stocked with coffee pods, a fridge, and dishes for the group to use.
+In the residents' room is our Dr. L.A.
 Bellamy Library, which consists of various PM&R resources for our use.
 The residents' room is often used for parts of the weekly academic half-days.